Back to Public Intelligence

 1. The Constraint Landscape

-Modern AI systems operate under a small set of non-negotiable physical constraints:
+Modern AI systems operate under non-negotiable physical constraints:

 • Energy conservation: All computational work ultimately manifests as heat.